SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 The newly created event broker instance comes with a [basic configuration](https://docs.solace.com/Software-Broker/SW-Broker-Configuration-Defaults.htm) of a `default` client username with no authentication on the `default` message VPN.

-An easy first test is using the [Solace Event Broker Manager's built-in Try-Me tool](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm?Highlight=manager#Test-Messages).
+An easy first test is using the [Broker Manager's built-in Try-Me tool](https://docs.solace.com/Admin/Broker-Manager/PubSub-Manager-Overview.htm?Highlight=manager#Test-Messages).
 Try-Me is based on JavaScript making use of the WebSockets API for messaging at port 8008.

 To test data traffic using other supported APIs, visit the Solace Developer Portal [APIs & Protocols](https://www.solace.dev/ ).
 Under each option there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.